realXtend/tundra/README.md

 Getting Started
 ---------------

-Tundra uses a traditional server-client architecture for networking.
+Tundra uses the traditional client-server architecture for networking.
 After installing you will find the `Tundra` executable from the install directory, run `Tundra --help` for available commands.

 This executable can be configured to run a set of C++ and JavaScript plugins.
-You can make your own config or use the ones that we ship.
-Here is some examples:
+You can create your own configuration file, or use the ones provided.
+Here are some examples:

     Tundra --config viewer.xml
     Tundra --config plugins.xml --server --port 6565 --protocol udp Tundra --config server-headless.xml --server --headless

 The Tundra server mode is used for standalone-mode editing and viewing Tundra documents.
-To host a 3D scene, run Tundra in dedicated mode using the --headless command line option.
+To host a 3D scene, run Tundra in dedicated mode using the --server and --headless command line parameters.
 The Tundra viewer mode is the client that is used to connect to a server.

 Compiling from sources
 ----------------------